-Boeing Commercial Airplanes, Seattle, WA Associate Technical Fellow - Applied Mathematics & Computing
+Boeing Commercial Airplanes, Seattle, WA

+Associate Technical Fellow - Applied Mathematics & Computing

-- Company expert on mathematical modeling of surfaces for CAD/CAM on ultra-large-scale, ultra-fine-tolerance products (jet airliners). - Architect of a service-oriented system for bringing discoverability and scaling of computationally expensive engineering analysis, simulation, and optimization algorithms, which are currently unversioned binaries with data shared in non-secure ways (email, file shares, etc.), to the whole enterprise.
+- Architect of a service-oriented system for bringing discoverability and scaling of computationally expensive engineering analysis, simulation, and optimization algorithms, which are currently unversioned binaries with data shared in non-secure ways (email, file shares, etc.), to the whole enterprise.
 This makes proprietary, specialist-written programs available to all engineers in a manner indistinguishable from native features in their favorite environment, saving time and preventing errors.
-Used skills in C++, Python, Go, and web services, on Windows and Unix. - Created new, proprietary mathematical methods for NURBS surface modeling and data fitting that yield models as accurate as state-of-the-art methods but with an order of magnitude less data, enabling compact NURBS representations of airplane-scale parts for the first time.
-The data reduction and increased usability of these models speeds up design, analysis, and manufacturing processes enough to save billions of dollars over ten years. - Created new, proprietary mathematical methods for NURBS modeling of carbon-composite built-up surfaces on 777-9 and other airplanes, filling a gap in composite design automation that has cost the industry hundreds of thousands of engineering hours per year for decades. - Have been called in to apply my surface-modeling expertise on the fuselage, wing, and empennage of 777-X and other (still unannounced) airplane models. - Mentored specialists in other fields in developing computing and mathematics skills to amplify their impact.
+Used skills in C++, Python, Go, and web services, on Windows and Unix. - Company expert on mathematical modeling of surfaces for CAD/CAM on ultra-large-scale, ultra-fine-tolerance products (passenger airliners) and on automated NC programming of composites manufacturing processes. - Created new, proprietary mathematical methods for surface modeling and data fitting that yield models as accurate as state-of-the-art methods but with an order of magnitude less data, enabling compact representations of airplane-scale parts for the first time.
+The data reduction and increased usability of these models speed up design, analysis, and manufacturing processes enough to save billions of dollars over ten years. - Created new, proprietary mathematical methods for computer modeling of carbon-composite built-up surfaces on passenger airliners, filling a gap in composite design automation that has cost the industry hundreds of thousands of engineering hours per year for decades. - Have been called in to apply data-modeling expertise on the fuselage, wing, and empennage of current and still-unannounced airplane models. - Mentored specialists in other fields in developing computing and mathematics skills to amplify their impact.